The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Proof of the main result

 Let $A$ be an algebra and $M$ be an $A$-module.
 Take a minimal injective resolution

 of $M$.
 The dominant dimension $\mathrm{dom}.\dim_AM$ of $M$ is the maximal integer $n$ or $\infty$ such that $I^j$ is projective for all $j<n$.
 Dually, take a minimal projective resolution

 of $M$.
 The codominant dimension $\mathrm{codom}.\dim_AM$ of $M$ is the maximal integer $n$ or $\infty$ such that $P_j$ is injective for all $j<n$.
-The left dominant dimension of $A$ is equal to the right dominant dimension of $A$; see \cite{Mul68}.
-It is known that any Nakayama algebra has dominant dimension at least $1$.
+The left and right dominant dimensions of $A$ are equal; see \cite{Mul68}.
+It is known that the dominant dimension of any Nakayama algebra is at least $1$.